1. An Inconvenient Truth - 2006

 - Podcast: Climate Reality by Al Gore.

-- YouTube video: Greta Thunberg's TED Talk on the climate emergency.
+- Video YouTube: Greta Thunberg's TED Talk on the climate emergency.

 For info 🧑💻:

-The latest report from the IPCC*(Intergovernmental Panel on Climate Change*) warns that the planet is warming faster and faster, a warning that gives even more weight to climate documentary films.
+The latest report from the IPCC (Groupement Intergouvernemental sur l'Évolution du Climat) announces that the planet is warming faster and faster, a warning that gives even more weight to climate documentary films.

-Greta Thunberg, the icon of the climate struggle, continues to lead her fight and raise awareness of the climate emergency among the younger generation.
+**Greta Thunberg, the icon of the fight against climate change, continues to lead the fight and raise awareness of the climate emergency among the younger generation.